 of This Is

-And ofcourse that was it ... in retrospect.
-But
+And of course that was it ... in retrospect.
+But hindsight

-about this particular hindsight is it bodes just as well, it's just as
+particular hindsight is it bodes just as well, it's just as valid as a

-valid as a view, as a way of looking for now and for the
+view, as a way of looking for now and for the future.

 I have a deep respect for piety.
 I really do.
 If you're going to do

 anything at all you may as well do it 100%.
 If you're going to worship